Alloy Wheel Repair vs Remanufacture: Understanding the Best Option for Your Wheels

 Alloy Wheel Repair

 Repair typically refers to addressing specific areas of damage on the wheel.
-It’s often chosen for minor to moderate issues.
+There are many different types of alloy wheel repair, and they’re often chosen for minor to moderate issues.

 What’s Involved in Repair?